 Real talk: complying with all of the tax requirements, as well as all of the other legal requirements that come with running a business, can be super complicated.
 Not to mention confusing!

 To keep things simple, many freelancers opt to hire a payroll tax service or accountant who can help by doing all of the hard work for them.

-You can even consider using the services of a platform like Hyke, which not only organize and maintain your S corp, but also maximizes your tax savings by helping you figure out exactly how much to pay yourself.
+You can even consider using a platform like Hyke, which not only organizes and maintains your S corp but also maximizes your tax savings by helping you figure out exactly how much to pay yourself.